chromium/chromium/docs/security/security-labels.md

         project or Google partner and they organize a coordinated disclosure process.
 We'd remove the restriction hotlist if/when the embargo gets lifted.
-      * The reporter indicates a preference to remain anonymous an the bug history would give away the reporter's identity (if they file using an anonymous account, this doesn't apply).
+      * The reporter indicates a preference to remain anonymous and the bug history would give away the reporter's identity (if they file using an anonymous account, this doesn't apply).